Quantum Complex-Valued Self-Attention Model: Abstract

 \section{Abstract}

-The self-attention mechanism has revolutionized classical machine learning, yet its quantum counterpart remains underexplored in fully harnessing the representational power of quantum states.
-Current quantum self-attention models exhibit a critical limitation by neglecting the indispensable phase information inherent in quantum systems when compressing attention weights into real-valued overlaps.
-To address this fundamental gap, we propose the Quantum Complex-Valued Self-Attention Model (QCSAM), the first framework that explicitly leverages complex-valued similarities between quantum states to capture both amplitude and phase relationships.
-Simultaneously, we enhance the standard Linear Combination of Unitaries (LCUs) method by introducing a Complex LCUs (CLCUs) framework that natively supports complex-valued coefficients.
-This framework enables the weighting of corresponding quantum values using fixed quantum complex self-attention weights, while also supporting trainable complex-valued parameters for value aggregation and quantum multi-head attention.
-Experimental evaluations on MNIST and Fashion-MNIST demonstrate our model's superiority over recent quantum self-attention architectures including QKSAN, QSAN, and GQHAN, with multi-head configurations showing consistent advantages over single-head variants.
-We systematically evaluate model scalability through qubit configurations ranging from 3 to 8 qubits and multi-class classification tasks spanning 2 to 4 categories.
-Through comprehensive ablation studies, we establish the critical advantage of complex-valued quantum attention weights over real-valued alternatives.
+Self-attention has revolutionized classical machine learning, yet existing quantum self-attention models underutilize quantum states' potential due to oversimplified or incomplete mechanisms.
+To address this limitation, we introduce the Quantum Complex-Valued Self-Attention Model (QCSAM), the first framework to leverage complex-valued similarities, which captures amplitude and phase relationships between quantum states more comprehensively.
+To achieve this, QCSAM extends the Linear Combination of Unitaries (LCUs) into the Complex LCUs (CLCUs) framework, enabling precise complex-valued weighting of quantum states and supporting quantum multi-head attention.
+Experiments on MNIST and Fashion-MNIST show that QCSAM outperforms recent quantum self-attention models, including QKSAN, QSAN, and GQHAN.
+With only 4 qubits, QCSAM achieves 100\% and 99.2\% test accuracies on MNIST and Fashion-MNIST, respectively.
+Furthermore, we evaluate scalability across 3-8 qubits and 2-4 class tasks, while ablation studies validate the advantages of complex-valued attention weights over real-valued alternatives.
+This work advances quantum machine learning by enhancing the expressiveness and precision of quantum self-attention in a way that aligns with the inherent complexity of quantum mechanics.